 - Duplicate content issues.
 Google and all other search engines frown upon duplicate content.
 When you repost a review, you must rewrite it verbatim, which is, of course, duplicate content.
 In some instances, it has been found that a reposted review gets the original review page—from Yelp or Google—taken out of search results.
 And this is the last thing you want to happen.

 Instead of Reposting Reviews, Utilize Unique Testimonials

-If you’d like to harness the power of reviews on your website, without reposting reviews from elsewhere, we recommend using a form of reviews on your own website: testimonials.
+If you’d like to harness the power of reviews on your website without reposting reviews from elsewhere, we recommend using a form of reviews on your own website: testimonials.
 These testimonials lend credibility to your business and can be a powerful converter.
-Also, asking for testimonials is a fantastic way to start a conversation with the satisfied customer or client about reviewing your business on an independent review site.
+Also, asking for testimonials is a fantastic way to start a conversation with a satisfied customer or client about reviewing your business on an independent review site.